GraphQLGuide/book/text/type-system/objects.md

 }
 ```

-Since `Post` is an object type, at least one `Post` field must be selected in query A below—in this case, `text`.
+Since `Post` is an object type, at least one `Post` field must be selected in query A below—in this case, `text` is selected.
 And in query B, `post.author` is of type `User`, so at least one `User` field must be selected.

 ```gql
 query A {